awsdocs/aws-glue-developer-guide/doc_source/crawler-configuration.md

 + *Schema* – `C: int, D: int`

 By default, the crawler creates two tables, named `year_2017` and `year_2018` because the schemas are not sufficiently similar\.
 However, if the option **Create a single schema for each S3 path** is selected, and if the data is compatible, the crawler creates one table\.
 The table has the schema `A:int,B:int,C:int,D:int` and `partitionKey` `year:string`\.

+## How to specify the table location<a name="crawler-table-level"></a>

+By default, when a crawler defines tables for data stored in Amazon S3 the crawler attempts to merge schemas together and create top\-level tables \(`year=2019`\)\.
+In some cases, you may expect the crawler to create a table for the folder `month=Jan` but instead the crawler creates a partition since a sibling folder \(`month=Mar`\) was merged into the same table\.

+The table level crawler option provides you the flexibility to tell the crawler where the tables are located, and how you want partitions created\.
+When you specify a **Table level**, the table is created at that absolute level from the Amazon S3 bucket\.

+![\[Crawler grouping with table level specified as level 2.\]](http://docs.aws.amazon.com/glue/latest/dg/images/crawler-table-level1.jpg)

+When configuring the crawler on the console, you can specify a value for the **Table level** crawler option\.
+The value must be a positive integer that indicates the table location \(the absolute level in the dataset\)\.
+The level for the top level folder is 1\.
+For example, for the path `mydataset/a/b`, if the level is set to 3, the table is created at location `mydataset/a/b`\.

+![\[Specifying a table level in the crawler configuration.\]](http://docs.aws.amazon.com/glue/latest/dg/images/crawler-table-level2.png)